daos-stack/daos/docs/admin/tiering_uns.md

 ### Container Parking

-The mover tool supports the ability to serialize and deserialize a DAOS container to a set of POSIX files that can be stored or “parked” in an external POSIX filesystem.
+The mover tool supports the ability to serialize and deserialize a DAOS container to a set of POSIX files that can be stored or "parked" in an external POSIX filesystem.
 This transformation is agnostic to the data model and container type and retains most DAOS internal metadata.
 The serialized file(s) are written to a POSIX filesystem in an HDF5 file format.
 A preview of the